hasindu2008/cornetto/README.md

 samtools depth -@ 24 -Q 20 -b asm-0.chroms.bed -aa asm-0.realigned.bam  | awk '{print $1"\t"$2-1"\t"$2"\t"$3}' > asm-0.cov-mq20.bg
 ```

-Now to create the initial adaptive sampling panel, you can launch the script at [scripts/create-cornetto.sh](scripts/create-cornetto.sh):
+Now to create the initial cornetto panel, you can launch the script at [scripts/create-cornetto.sh](scripts/create-cornetto.sh):

 ```bash
 scripts/create-cornetto.sh asm-0.fasta
 ```

-See [Creating a new cornetto panel](docs/create.md) or the comments inside the script to know what the script is doing.
+See comments inside [scripts/create-cornetto.sh](scripts/create-cornetto.sh) to understand what the script is doing.
-This script will generate two files `asm-0.boringbits.bed` and `asm-0.boringbits.txt`.
+Running this script will generate two files `asm-0.boringbits.bed` and `asm-0.boringbits.txt`.

 ### Step 3: generating the haplotype-aware cornetto panel

-This step is only required for haplotype-aware adaptive assembly using an ONT base assembly.
-Even for such, You should have still run step 2 above.
+This step is only required for diploid assemblies using ONT simplex data (ONT simplex for both the base assembly and cornetto iterations).
+Note that you should have already run step 2 above, before running this step.
+For primary assembly using pacbio data for the base assembly, followed by ONT duplex cornetto iterations, this step can be skipped.

 Run the script at [scripts/create-hapnetto.sh](scripts/create-hapnetto.sh):

 ```
 scripts/create-hapnetto.sh asm-0
 ```

+See comments inside [scripts/create-hapnetto.sh](scripts/create-hapnetto.sh) to understand what the script is doing.
 The final outputs we want are the two files `asm-0_dip.boringbits.bed ` and `asm-0_dip.boringbits.txt`.

 ### Step 4: configuring readfish